-Plan capacity and scaling for VMware replication with Azure Site Recovery
+Plan capacity and scaling for VMware disaster recovery to Azure

 Use this article to figure out planning for capacity and scaling, when replicating on-premises VMware VMs and physical servers to Azure with Azure Site Recovery.